pablojorge/brainfuck/README.md

 ### Using the Brainfuck to C translator

-Running the same program, but the version tranlated to C:
+Running the same program, but the version translated to C:

     $ make bf2c
     ghc --make bf2c -o bf2c